lyndon025/playtested/src/content/article/2023-09-21-this-actually-looks-fresh-and-beautiful--trailer-impressions---unveil-the-world.md

 ---
-title: "This actually looks fresh and beautiful | Trailer Impressions - unVEIL the world"
+author: lyndonguitar
+category: Review
-description: "unVEIL the world is a tactical hero summoning RPG that immerses players in an epic narrative centered around a massive tower.
+description: unVEIL the world is a tactical hero summoning RPG that immerses players in an epic narrative centered around a massive tower.
 Within this colossal tower is where the characters take on formidable challenges.
-As players venture deeper, they unravel the mysteries of a world only accessible to those who dare to enter."
+As players venture deeper, they unravel the mysteries of a world only accessible to those who dare to enter.
+featured: false
 pubDate: 2023-09-21
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "unveil-the-world"]
+tags:
-featured: false
+- taptap
+- unveil-the-world
-thumb: "/images/reviews/2023-09-21-this-actually-looks-fresh-and-beautiful--trailer-impressions---unveil-the-world-0.avif"
+thumb: /images/reviews/2023-09-21-this-actually-looks-fresh-and-beautiful--trailer-impressions---unveil-the-world-0.avif
+title: This actually looks fresh and beautiful | Trailer Impressions - unVEIL the world
 ---

 <div class="gallery">